thegetty/quire-docs/content/about/faq.md

 abstract: "Learn about our new static site generator and other Quire developments"
 ---

-In advance of Quire's upcoming open-source launch, we are undertaking significant work to improve the tool's functionality and create a better infrastructure for future developments and new features.
+In advance of Quire's Fall 2022 open-source launch, we have been undertaking significant work to improve the tool's functionality and create a better infrastructure for new features and future developments.
 As part of that work we are transitioning to a new  static site generator called Eleventy (11ty).
 Keep reading to understand how these changes will affect and improve Quire.

 ### What is Eleventy (11ty)?